 This year’s list spans the globe, from exciting southern hemisphere cities like Santiago, and Brisbane, to harder-to-reach regions like Langkawi, and the Danish Riviera.
-And, of course, there are the destinations that we haven’t heard much about, but certainly will soon — places like India’s remote Andaman Islands, or the art and history-filled emirate of Sharjah, in the U.A.E., or the under-the-radar wine scene in Etyek, Hungary.
+And, of course, there are the destinations that we haven’t heard much about, but certainly will soon — places like India’s Andaman Islands, or the art and the history-filled emirate of Sharjah, in the U.A.E., or the under-the-radar wine scene in Etyek, Hungary.

 After all, isn’t dreaming about places totally new to us — and seeing old favourites in a new light — why we travel in the first place?

 Here are the 10 best places to travel in 2019!